 Now you will be alerted each time your website goes down.

 #2.
 Plugins auto-update

 Updating the plugins regularly (when the updates are available) is a must-do job for WordPress users.
 It may cause some vulnerability if you do not update the plugins.

 With the WordPress Jetpack plugin, you do not need another plugin to take care of this.
 Jetpack comes with the Auto-update plugins feature.

 On the Jetpack Settings page, you will find the Auto-update plugins option.
 Under this click on ‘Choose which plugins to auto-update.’

 It will redirect you to the WordPress plugin management page where you can enable plugin auto-update for individual plugins.

 #3.
 Brute force attack protection

-The screenshot above is from one my WordPress blog.
-Jetpack blocked malicious attack for 8706 time on the newly created blog.
+The screenshot above is from one of my WordPress blogs.
+Jetpack blocked malicious attack for 8706 times on the newly created blog.

 Brute force attacks are done by hackers & bots to gain access to the websites.
 You may lose access if these attackers get access to your website, or it may slow down the speed of your website by sending several requests to the website host.